Shapley values and machine learning to characterize metamaterials for seismic applications

 \subsubsection{Visualizing labeled data for first frequency cut-off point.}

-The data set is modified for decreasing the first frequency cut-off point.
-The results of Shapley value analysis for decreasing the first frequency cut-off point is visualized by using 3D colormaps, as given in \textbf{Fig.~\ref{Fig:dominantffcop}}.
-Parameters are shown in terms of ratios.
+\textbf{Figure~\ref{Fig:dominantffcop}} presents, utilizing 3D colormaps, the results obtained from the Shapley value analysis for the first QoI, which aims to decrease the first frequency cut-off point.
+Parameters are characterized in terms of ratios.

-As the data modification neglects a parameter when no positive effect of the parameter is present, the marginal contribution for Young's modulus is obtained as zero for the given ranges.
-Therefore, there is no tertiary parameter for the design.
-In brief, increasing Young's modulus, by itself or with other parameters, only increases the first frequency cut-off point instead of decreasing.
-The dominant and secondary parameters of the design can be seen in Fig.~\ref{Fig:dominantffcop}.
-The lack of data when both density and thickness ratios are equal to 1 is due to the lack of band-gap generation.
-In these graphs, the yellow and blue colors represent the thickness and the density ratios, respectively.
-For the lower ranges of thickness ratio [$\leq 9.5$] and density ratio [$\leq 2$], the thickness ratio appears as the dominant parameter to decrease the first frequency cut-off point.
-Above these ranges, the density ratio starts to govern the design while widening its dominance range as it increases.
+Since the data modification omitted a parameter that showed no positive effect, the marginal contribution for Young's modulus was obtained as zero within the specified ranges.
+Consequently, there was no tertiary parameter influencing the design.
+Said differently, increasing Young's modulus, either alone or in combination with other parameters, only raises the first frequency cut-off point rather than lowering it.
+The dominant and secondary parameters of the design are illustrated in Fig.~\ref{Fig:dominantffcop}.
+The absence of data when both density and thickness ratios are equal to 1 is attributed to the lack of band-gap generation.
+In these diagrams, yellow and blue denote the thickness and density ratios, respectively.
+In the lower ranges of thickness ratio [$\leq 9.5$] and density ratio [$\leq 2$], the thickness ratio emerges as the dominant parameter for reducing the first frequency cut-off point.
+Beyond these thresholds, the density ratio begins to dictate the design, extending its dominance range as it increases.

-\subsubsection{Visualizing labeled data for width of first band-gap.}
+\subsubsection{Visualizing labeled data for the width of first band-gap.}

-The data set is modified for increasing the first band-gap width.
-The results obtained for first band-gap width is visualized by using a colormap as shown in \textbf{Fig.~\ref{fig:dominantsecondfbg}}.
-For all the graphs, parameters are given in terms of ratios.
+\textbf{Figure~\ref{fig:dominantsecondfbg}} depicts, through a colormap, the dominant and secondary parameters influencing the increment of the first band-gap width.
+Parameters in all the graphs are represented in terms of ratios.